yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell.md

 - [YSQL API](../../../api/ysql/) — Reference for supported YSQL statements, data types, functions, and operators.
 - [YCQL API](../../../api/ycql/) — Reference for supported YCQL statements, data types, functions, and operators.
-- [ysqlsh](../../../admin/ysqlsh/) — Overview of the command line interface (CLI), syntax, and commands.
+- [ysqlsh](../../../admin/ysqlsh/) — Overview of the CLI, syntax, and commands.
-- [ycqlsh](../../../admin/ycqlsh/) — Overview of the command line interface (CLI), syntax, and commands.
+- [ycqlsh](../../../admin/ycqlsh/) — Overview of the CLI, syntax, and commands.

 ## Next steps